 We recommend students to obtain at least 9 credits during the first 3 semesters.
-The PhD can be obtained in a minimun of 3 years, maximun of 5.
+The PhD can be obtained in a minimum of 3 years, maximum of 5.
 In the event that a PhD fellowship has ended without a successful thesis defense, the student has a maximum of one year to defend his/her thesis.

 One ECTS should correspond to 25-30 academic hours (45 min) of work for the student.
 In general, half of this work comes from attending lectures and the other half from the student's personal work (review of literature + studying + final exam or essay).

-For example, a course given in 1 period per week during one semester would earn 1 ECTS (45-60 min periods x 14 weeks = 10.5 - 14 hours of lectures).
-On the other hand, a one week-long workshop would earn 3 ECTS.
+For example, a course given in 1 period per week during one semester would be granted 1 ECTS (45-60 min periods x 14 weeks = 10.5 - 14 hours of lectures).
+On the other hand, a one week-long workshop would be granted 3 ECTS.

 To receive full credit for a course, students must fulfill the specific requirements announced by the instructor(s) at the beginning of the semester.

-Relevant MSc courses in Neuroscience are available in Geneva and Lausanne, and represent a good opportunity for PhD students to improve their background in specific subjects.
+Relevant MSc courses in Neuroscience are available in Geneva and Lausanne, and represent a good opportunity for PhD students to improve their background knowledge on particular subjects.

-(*) When you attend a conference other than SFN, FENS, OHBM or CNS, you can't validate 1 credit for it, but you can still include some seminars of the conference in your "seminars sheet" (12 seminars will count as 1 credit when the page is full):
+(*) When you attend a conference other than the major international ones mentioned above (e.g. local conferences, but also symposia), you cannot validate 1 credit per se, but you can still include some seminars of the event in your "seminar sheet" (i.e. 12 seminar entries will count as 1 credit):